substrait-io/substrait/doc/scalar_functions.md

 # Scalar Functions

 Scalar functions are a function that takes in values from a single record and produces an output value.
-To clearly specify the definition of functions, CommonPlan declares a extensible specification plus binding approach to function resolution.
+To clearly specify the definition of functions, Substrait declares a extensible specification plus binding approach to function resolution.
 This ensures a clear definition of function behavior separate from a particular use of each function while avoiding operations

-CommonPlan supports a number of functions.
+Substrait supports a number of functions.
 A scalar function signature includes the following properties:

 | Property           | Description                                                  | Required                            |
 | ------------------ | ------------------------------------------------------------ | ----------------------------------- |